Ten Years Ago

 It had felt like a victory, but as soon as the words were out of his mouth, Kiluron realized he had made a mistake.
 In an instant Parl had regained his confidence and superiority.
 Kiluron berated himself for slipping out of his role, but there was no going back.
 He would have to work with the new situation and hope he could avoid slipping again.
 There was just no way that he could talk as smoothly and eloquently as someone like Prime Wezzix, or even Doil.

 “Surely the Prime would understand that my actions were needful.
-He has no more love for the blood worshippers than I do,” Parl said.
-“In the rest of Merolate, their continued existence can be tolerated, as long as they do not display their beliefs or practices, but the nature of Corbulate society does not allow for such toleration.
-I’m certain Prime Weflering would understand this.
-At the end of the day, we have simply rid the kingdom of another cursed blood worshipper.”
+He has no more love for the balancer cult than I do,” Parl said.
+“In the rest of the Union, their continued existence can be tolerated, as long as they do not display their beliefs or practices, but the nature of Corbulate society does not allow for such toleration.
+I’m certain Prime Wezzix would understand this.
+At the end of the day, we have simply rid the Union of another cursed blood worshipper.”

 Kiluron opened his mouth to respond, but before he could do so, the door to the dining hall swung open.

-“General,” a guardsman said, “there is a ship in the harbor flying the banner of the Isle of Blood.
-A man claiming to be some kind of high level priest is on board and demanding to speak with you.”
+“General,” a guardsman announced, “there is a ship in the harbor flying the banner of the Isle of Blood.
+A man claiming to be some kind of high-level priest is on board and demanding to speak with you.”

 Kiluron looked at Parl, feeling the momentum of the room and the conversation sliding back towards his favor.
 “I wonder what he could want with you,” he said sweetly.

-The Isle of Blood’s ship appeared old and dirty compared to the new RSM Dorivat and the well maintained ships of the small, Corbulate coast guard.
+The Isle of Blood’s ship appeared old and decrepit compared to the new MUS Doreen and the well-maintained ships of Corbulate’s small navy.
 The wood was grey where it was not black, and the boards of the hull were visibly warped in places, seeming apt to spring forth from the pegs and nails holding them in place.
 There were no oar ports, and it bore a single, triangular sail on the main mast that stretched from the top of the mast nearly to the deck.
 It was holding position just off of the docks, sitting eerily still in the water.
-Next to the RSM Dorivat, it appeared tiny.
-At the top of the main mast, the banner of the Isle of Blood, which showed two hands rising from a pool of blood, one flaming, the other open in kindness, fluttered in the breeze.
+At the top of the main mast, the banner of the Isle of Blood, which showed two hands rising from a pool of blood, one flaming, the other open, fluttered in the breeze.